The Ministry Falling

 "Would you… er… mind helping me with this Defence essay?
 I want to get it finished soon.
 I can't believe its due on my birthday!
 You'd think Remus would lay off a bit."

 The Death Eater strode into the room in silence, closing the door carefully behind him.
 Harry noticed the wand behind his back.

 "Harry, wha—?"
-Charlie said, turning around, the wand now pointing in his face.
+Charlie said, turning around, the wand was now pointing in his face.

-"Why did you tell Dumbledore that I was a high ranking Death Eater?"
+"Why did you tell Dumbledore that I am the Dark Lord's right hand commander?"

 "Harry, I-I didn't!
 I never said anything—"